nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

 1. Should work on any Windows, MacOS or Linux computers as long as Java 17 is installed
-2. Ease in moving data between different devices
+2. Should be easy to move data between different devices
-   - As just 2x .txt files need to be moved over
+   - Only 2x .txt files need to be moved over
-3. Ease in searching, finding and sorting recipes
+3. Should be easy to search, find and sort recipes in the list
-   - Due to extensive ability to search for matching recipes by name, ingredients or steps
+   - There is the extensive ability to search for matching recipes by name, ingredients or steps
-   - And ability to sort by name or by time
+   - There is also the ability to sort recipes by name or by time taken

 ## Glossary